nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

     ├── plans.txt       // Text file containing a list of user-created plans └── schedule.txt    // Text file containing a 7-day schedule of user-assigned plans for each day werkItLogs/
-    └── logs.log        // Log file containing logs created by the application.
+    └── logs.log        // Log file containing logs created by the application
 ```

 <div class="button-container"><a class="button" href="#design">Back to Design</a></div>